bitovi/academy/src/angular/7-pull-restaurant-data-into-view/pull-restaurant-data-into-view.md

 </a>
 ```

 One of the ways to create a link is to pass in the individual parts to the `routerLink` directive.
-This will generate the path `/restaurants/crab-cafe` for the "crab cafe" restaurant from it's slug.
+This will generate the path `/restaurants/crab-cafe` for the "crab cafe" restaurant from it’s slug.